FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 - Install the helper libraries, and the FusionAuth Typescript client.
 - Start the server to ensure everything is installed and working.

-Here are the commands to do it:
+Here are the commands to perform the above steps:

 ```bash
 npx express-generator --view=pug fusionauth-example-family